Androser420/sysmol24/README.md

 ### Modules
 You can now spice up your flavor with add-ons inside the `/theme/modules` folder!
-If you've picked one you like, simply insert them as usual.
+If you've picked one you like, simply insert them using QuickCSS.
-- e.g. `@import url('https://raw.githubusercontent.com/Androser420/sysmol24/refs/heads/main/theme/modules/extra-collapsible.css');`
+- e.g. `@import url('https://raw.githubusercontent.com/Androser420/sysmol24/refs/heads/main/theme/modules/auto-collapsible.css');`
     <small>*(or just install it through the link itself)*</small>

 ## Credits